upmaru/instellar-docs/src/pages/en/lxd-cluster.md

 ---
-title: Setup LXD Cluster
+title: LXD Cluster
 description: Let's setup your LXD cluster
 layout: ../../layouts/MainLayout.astro
 ---

-Your applications need to run on some kind of machine.
 LXD is a system container and virtual machine manager.
 You can setup a LXD cluster on any cloud provider of your choosing.
 Below are some choices.
 If you wish to learn more about LXD you can visit [this page](https://linuxcontainers.org/lxd/introduction/).

 ## Why LXD?